digidotcom/xbee_ansic_library/samples/README.md

   Tool to send .ota (firmware) and .otb (file system) update images to remote devices.

+- **XBee3 Secure Session**:
+  Sample showing method to establish a Secure Session to a remote node.

 - **XBee3 SRP Verifier**:
   Tool to configure salt and verifier for BLE and SecureSession access.